tpae/whitepaper/WLX.md

 If the Tag ID or product is lost, then there's no way to verify the product.
 Tag ID will always be required to verify the authenticity, creating physical dependency to the digital WLX token.

-## Community Authenticators
+## Network Authenticators

-Each WLXAG Token is issued by the Community Authenticator (CA).
-CA's primary objective is to authenticate the goods, in exchange for a fee in WLX.
+Each WLXAG Token is issued by the Network Authenticator (NA).
+NA's primary objective is to authenticate the goods, in exchange for a fee in WLX.

 ### Decentralized Autonomous Organization (DAO)

-CAs will operate under DAO, with rules defined during the creation of the CA. CAs will have the ability to add/remove members, change authentication consensus, set fee price, and payment distribution amongst members.
+NAs will operate under DAO, with rules defined during the creation of the NA.
+NAs will have the ability to add/remove members, change authentication consensus, set fee price, and payment distribution amongst members.

-CAs can also define validation rules, which will be used to filter incoming authentication requests.
+NAs can also define validation rules, which will be used to filter incoming authentication requests.

 ### Issuing WLXAG Tokens

-CAs will interface with `Authenticator Smart Contract`, which contains all of necessary functions to issue WLXAG Tokens using WLX Coin.
+NAs will interface with `Authenticator Smart Contract`, which contains all of necessary functions to issue WLXAG Tokens using WLX Coin.

 #### Authenticator Smart Contract

 The Authenticator Smart Contract utilizes P2P-based authentication system based on photo recognition and consensus voting system.
 The authentication process will require Tag ID to be registered, and therefore Tag ID is a requirement for authentication.
-When a user wants to authenticate the goods, they will send WLX as fees, signed Tag ID payload, and product metadata, which will available for verification by the CAs.
+When a user wants to authenticate the goods, they will send WLX as fees, signed Tag ID payload, and product metadata, which will available for verification by the NAs.

-Authenticator Smart Contract will create an address in IPFS, where user can upload assets and verifiable proofs for CAs to use for authentication.
+Authenticator Smart Contract will create an address in IPFS, where user can upload assets and verifiable proofs for NAs to use for authentication.

 ```
   - For Each Goods (to be authenticated)
-    - Authenticate Goods that Pass Initial Validation Criteria (Owner Address, Authentication Fee in WLX, Signed Tag ID payload, CA Address, IPFS Address, Product Attributes)
+    - Authenticate Goods that Pass Initial Validation Criteria (Owner Address, Authentication Fee in WLX, Signed Tag ID payload, NA Address, IPFS Address, Product Attributes)
     - CA Members
       - Approve Authentication (Pre-authenticated Goods Address)
       - Reject Authentication (Pre-authenticated Goods Address)